- 1. Metabo VS. Makita Hammer Drill

 Having a hammer drill with LED light will help illuminate the areas that you are working on.

 Of course, when working on your home maintenance and repair, you need to choose a hammer drill that is ergonomically designed.

-This will help holding your hammer drill comfortable.
+This will help hold your hammer drill comfortably.
 Also, this will help you to have high precision because you are comfortable with the power tool that you are using.